 Treatment of Income & Expenses

-If you engage in minimal rental activity during the tax year, you don’t need to claim any income or expenses on Schedule E. Furthermore, 100% of property taxes and mortgage interest can be deducted on Schedule A without any allocation of the expenses to the rental use.
+If you engage in minimal rental activity during the tax year, you don’t need to claim any income or expenses on Schedule E. Furthermore, 100% of property taxes and mortgage interest can be deducted as personal on Schedule A without any allocation of the expenses to the rental use.

 Naomi owns a rental property.
 During the year, she rented out the home for 12 days but made it available for rent for 30 days.
 For those 12 days, Naomi earned $1,200 and also incurred $300 in rental-related expenses.